CER-REC/conditions/app/containers/ViewOne/README.md

 # ViewOne

-View one is the container that holds all the child components for the company and location wheel.
+View One is the container that holds the Condition Explorer component and navigation controls

 * [] The component should have a grid with 12 columns and 3 rows
 * [] The component should have a first section of a fixed height/width ratio